Perspective | Larry King’s long run made the case that there’s no such thing as a dumb question

 Most reporters eventually figure out that the dumb question is a powerful tool of inquiry.
 Kind people know it, too, and still practice the art.
 In its disarming way, the dumb question produces answers that the subject isn’t tired of answering.
 It turns the interview into a conversation.
 It invites rather than antagonizes.
 What’s worse than an interviewer who tries to cram everything they already know into the question?
 (You’re all too nice to name a prime example, but I’m not: Chuck Todd.)

 King would often boast about not boning up on the details of a subject’s life and work before an interview.
 He trudged confidently into the emotional and factual blind.
 It could seem rude and even socially inept, but the viewer identified with it.
-At a time when we are so busy what-abouting one another with instant fact-checks, maybe we’d get along better if we stopped to ask a dumb question or two.
+At a time when we are so busy what-abouting one another with instant fact checks, maybe we’d get along better if we stopped to ask a dumb question or two.

 His dumb questions, of course, produced a legendary archive of laughable moments.
 In one often-shared clip from 2007, he asked Jerry Seinfeld about the end of “Seinfeld” — was it canceled? (“You think I was canceled?”
 Seinfeld replied, easily taking such delicious bait for a quick riff.
-“Do you know who I am? … Seventy-five million viewers on the last show, Larry.”)
+“Do you know who I am? . . .
+Seventy-five million viewers on the last episode.”)

 It’s telling that CNN was never quite able to find the world’s next Larry King, after he left the network in 2010.
-Everyone who knows too much has too much to say; there’s no room anymore for a show where a seasoned personality blunders his or her way away around and through the zeitgeist, on behalf of an audience that blunders a bit, too.
+Everyone who knows too much has too much to say; there’s no room anymore for a show where a seasoned personality blunders his or her way around and through the zeitgeist, on behalf of an audience that blunders a bit, too.
 Cable news now assumes that the viewer is faster and smarter, and has spent a good chunk of the day on Twitter.
 The life cycle of news and scandal and personality now moves at two or three times the speed of Larry, who, in his era, was believed to be among the fastest, earliest responders.

 He was in no mood to ever fall behind, and he seemed to care not if the public saw him as a doddering artifact.
 Who better to ask “why” than the strange old man who has been married eight times and says anything that pops into his mind?
 He moved online with a show called “Larry King Now” (consider the many meanings and differences between the words “Live” and “Now,” with 21st-century implications).
 He tweeted naturally, having been-there/done-that with his often bizarre three-dot column of random observations in USA Today.
 As health issues dragged him further down, he was itching to launch a podcast.